KaiyangZhou/deep-person-reid/README.md

 </p>

 ## Introduction
-deep-person-reid is a [pytorch](http://pytorch.org/)-based framework for training deep person re-identification models.
+Deep-person-reid is a [pytorch](http://pytorch.org/)-based framework for training and evaluating deep person re-identification models on reid benchmarks.

 It has the following features:
 - multi-GPU training.